Mercedes-Benz 280 SL Pagode in a very attractive colour combination.

 Engine Power 125kW 170HP

-Or how was it like in those days?
+Or what was it actually like in back then?

 Or how it really is.